wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-manage-storage-accounts.md

 <properties
-   pageTitle="Gerenciar sua conta de armazenamento do StorSimple | Microsoft Azure" description="Explica como você pode usar a página Configurar do StorSimple Manager para adicionar, editar, excluir ou alternar entre as chaves de segurança para uma conta de armazenamento." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="Manage your StorSimple storage account | Microsoft Azure" description="Explains how you can use the StorSimple Manager Configure page to add, edit, delete, or rotate the security keys for a storage account." services="storsimple" documentationCenter="NA" authors="SharS"